Donald Trump Could Be Charged For Inciting Capitol Riot, Top Federal Prosecutor Says

 "There was a large amount of pilfering at the Capitol.
 Materials were stolen from several offices."

-As noted by NBC News, Trump hosted a rally outside the White House on Wednesday as lawmakers counted the Electoral Votes, which ultimately deemed Democrat Joe Biden the winner of the 2020 election.
-On the heels of weeks of legal battles against the election, the president maintained his alleged victory and accused Vice President Mike Pence of abandoning the battle to overturn the results.
+As noted by CNBC, Trump hosted a rally outside the White House on Wednesday as lawmakers counted the electoral votes, which ultimately deemed Democrat Joe Biden the winner of the 2020 election.
+On the heels of weeks of legal battles, the president maintained that he had won and accused Vice President Mike Pence of abandoning the battle to overturn the results.

 "We are going to have to fight much harder," he told the crowd.

-Trump then urged his supporters to head to the Capitol.
-Although the head of state claimed he would join his supporters, he ultimately abandoned them and returned to the White House.

-As The Inquisitr reported, shortly after Trump’s comments on Pence, messages on Gab allegedly began to push rioters in the building to hunt down the former Indiana governor.
-On the same day, CNN’s Chief White House Correspondent Jim Acosta claimed that the Trump administration was in contact with some of the rioters.
+As The Inquisitr reported, shortly after Trump's comments on Pence, messages on Gab allegedly began to push rioters in the building to hunt down the former Indiana governor.
+On the same day, CNN's Chief White House Correspondent Jim Acosta alleged that the Trump administration was in contact with some of the protesters.